Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, Aaron Gordon has made 6.3 shots per game, which accounts for 12.0% of his team's total makes.
+- This season, Aaron Gordon has made 6.3 shots from the floor per game, which adds up to 12.0% of his team's total makes.

-- He's put up 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- He's connected on 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns are the sixth-best defensive squad in the NBA, allowing 111.6 points per contest.
+- The Suns give up 111.6 points per game, sixth-ranked in the NBA.

-- The Suns allow 42.9 rebounds per game, ranking 11th in the league.
+- On the boards, the Suns have conceded 42.9 rebounds per contest, which puts them 11th in the league.

-- Giving up 23.4 assists per game, the Suns are the third-ranked team in the league.
+- Allowing 23.4 assists per game, the Suns are the third-ranked team in the NBA.

 Aaron Gordon vs. the Suns